Azaxis/learning-opentok-ios/README.md

 1. In XCode, launch the app in a connected iOS device or in the iOS simulator.

-   The app uses the API key, token and session ID to connect to an OpenTok session, and *publishes* an audio-video *stream* to the session.
-Other clients can *subscribe* to the stream you publish.

 2. On first run, the app asks you for access to the camera:

      Getting Started would like to Access the Camera: Don't Allow / OK

    iOS OS requires apps to automatically ask the user to grant camera permission to an app.

    The published stream appears in the lower-lefthand corner of the video view.
 (The main storyboard of the app defines many of the views and UI controls used by the app.)

-3. Now close the app, and find the test.html in the root of the project.
+3. Now close the app and find the test.html file in the root of the project.
 You will use the test.html file (in located in the root directory of this project), to connect to the OpenTok session and publish an audio-video stream from a web browser:

    * Edit the test.html file and set the `sessionCredentialsUrl` variable to match the `ksessionCredentialsUrl` property used in the iOS app.
-Or, if you are using hard-coded session ID, token, and API key settings, set the `apiKey`,`sessionId`, and `token` variables.
+Or -- if you are using hard-coded session ID, token, and API key settings -- set the `apiKey`,`sessionId`, and `token` variables.

    * Add the test.html file to a web server.
-(You cannot run WebRTC video in web pages loaded from the desktop.)
+(You cannot run WebRTC videos in web pages loaded from the desktop.)

    * In a browser, load the test.html file from the web server.